xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 Select one of the following options to decide when and which execution Katalon Studio will retry:

-* **failed executions immediately** (only available for Katalon Studio Enterprise users): Retry a failed execution of a test case or test data immediately.
+* **Retry failed executions immediately** (only available for Katalon Studio Enterprise users): Retry a failed execution of a test case or test data immediately.

+   In Retry after executing all:

 * **all executions**: Retry all executions when the Test Suite fails.
 * **failed executions only**: Retry only failed executions when the Test Suite fails.